rethinkdb/rethinkdb-rs/api/python/cursors/next.md

 * `True`: Wait indefinitely (the default).
 * `False`: Do not wait at all.
 If data is immediately available, it will be returned; if it is not available, a `RqlTimeoutError` will be raised.
-* number: Wait up the specified number of seconds for data to be available before raising `RqlTimeoutError`.
+* number: Wait up to the specified number of seconds for data to be available before raising `RqlTimeoutError`.

 The behavior of `next` will be identical with `False`, `None` or the number `0`.